 I visited Jamaica on the 24th December 2019 to complete this project.
 Although this was during the winter season in the UK, in Jamaica there are only two seasons which are the wet and dry season.
-December to April is considered to be the dry season, and is the ideal time to carry out my photo shoots, as the sunshine is be prominent and the atmosphere has a positive impact on the photographs.
+December to April is considered to be the dry season, and is the ideal time to carry out my photo shoots, as the sunshine is prominent and the atmosphere has a positive impact on the photographs.
 When carrying out my photo-shoot, I made it a priority to capture my subjects in an object free background so that they would be the main focus.
-This would assist me in highlighting the unique features of the subjects and the clothing they wore, thus allowing the viewers to easily identify the cultural differences of the Jamaican natives.
+This would assist me in highlighting the unique features of the subjects and the clothing they wore, allowing the viewers to easily identify the cultural differences.